Need Help? Email: email@example.com

 - Meet the necessary prerequisites (in course description, below),

 - Identify a career goal or information work area outside the scope of available courses, or

 - Want to gain work experience, expand his/her knowledge base, and/or enhance a portfolio with a work product (e.g., student-created websites, system documentation, training materials, computer programs, etc).

-Credit Hours Options
+Credit and Work Hour Options

 The flexibility of the practicum affords the student a range of possible options.
 Under circumstances agreed to by the student’s advisor and the practicum coordinator, a student may engage in:

 - One additional 3-credit-hour practicum experience (i.e., a total of two separate three-hour practicums in two separate semesters), or